projectninjatech/Countdown-timer/README.md

 # Countdown-timer
-A 60 second countdown timer
+A 60 second countdown timer with dark theme